matthewyang204/NotepadEE/README.md

 Intel Silicon Version: macOSX 10.4 or above

+Just about any GUI Linux version released in the last 20-25 years should work

 You can download prebuilt Mac and Linux binaries in the Releases.

 Linux binaries are only AMD64